 If you truly want the job you are applying for, then act like it!
 Make sure that your writing comes across with conviction.
-If you do not believe in yourself and what you are expressing, then how can you think anyone else will?
+If you do not believe in yourself and what you are expressing, how can you think anyone else will?
 Be confident in yourself and let that shine through in your cover letter.
 Let your words exude passion, enthusiasm, and excitement for this new opportunity you are seeking and committed to obtaining.

 N: Noteworthy Accomplishments

 Take accomplishments that are the most relevant from your resume and include them in your cover letter.
-They shouldn’t be worded the same; restructured them to flow with the application letter.
+They shouldn’t be worded the same; restructure them to flow with the application letter.
 If you have more than two, incorporate them into bullet points.

 Briefly, explain how you executed these achievements.
-Once again, it is hard to determine the number one cover letter writing tip – but this one ranks high on my list of cover letter writing tips for teachers, school administrators or any other educators.
-Accomplishments build credibility and sell the candidates value.
+Once again, it is hard to determine the number one cover letter writing tip – but this one ranks high on my list of cover letter writing tips for teachers, school administrators, or any other educators.
+Accomplishments build credibility and sell the candidate’s value.

 A cover letter has key parts to it that you need to include.
 After your contact information and the line separating it from the rest of the document, start with the date, the school district’s name and contact information, and a salutation.